codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

     but bad as translation issues would be really awful in the interface.
 Some libraries, though, include an option to specify a given language as "fallback", having a similar behavior as the other approach.

-The [Gettext manual][manual] favors the first approach, as in general it's easier for translators and users in case of trouble.
+The [Gettext manual][manual] favors the first approach as, in general, it's easier for translators and users in case of trouble.
 That's how we will be working here as well.
 However, the [Symfony documentation][symfony-keys] favors keyword-based translation, to allow for independent changes of all translations without affecting templates as well.